-- Visiting the Isabella Stewart Gardner museum! (pictured above) It's within walking distance from the MFA and is a much-underrated museum.
+- Visiting the Isabella Stewart Gardner museum! (pictured at right) It's within walking distance from the MFA and is a much-underrated museum.
 The museum used to be the home of Ms. Gardner and it is incredible anyone ever lived surrounded by so many beautiful things.
 It is also the site of the biggest museum robbery in history, and you can still see where the stolen paintings would have hung.

 - The best first date I ever went on was at Trident Cafe.
 They make the most delicious sandwiches I have ever had.
 My personal favorite is the Avocado and Havarti Melt.
 It's like heaven on a slice of bread!

 - I had an internship my second semester in Chinatown at the Boston Chinatown Neighborhood Center assisting in an after-school program for grade school kids.
 This was the first time I had ever been in a teacher position in a classroom, and it was such a great learning experience that I am now an Education Studies minor and getting a teaching certificate.

 - Thrift shopping all over the city is one of my favorite ways to spend a day (wear comfortable shoes because Boston does not have the best sidewalks).
-Going shopping in the suburbs surrounding Wellesley is usually limited to the giant shopping mall in Natick, which is nice, but for those with an adventurous spirit and who want to keep their wallets a little fuller, shopping in Boston is the way to go.
+For those with an adventurous spirit and who want to keep their wallets a little fuller, shopping in Boston is the way to go.
 There are tons of thrift stores all over the city like Goodwill and Salvation Army but the most famous is the Garment District.
 It's a great place to find a Halloween costume or that sweater that is the perfect combination of ugly and cute.